Hazel Miller

-Hazel Miller is an American blues, pop and gospel singer.
+Hazel Miller (born 1954) is an American blues, jazz, pop and gospel singer.
 Originally from Kentucky, she has performed in the Denver, Colorado area since 1984.

 Early life

-Miller was born in Louisville, Kentucky as one of seven children.
+Miller was born in 1954 in Louisville, Kentucky, as one of seven children.
 She began singing professionally at the age of 15 and featured prominently in the Louisville music scene.
 She sang backup for Al Green, and opened for Mel Tormé and Lou Rawls.
-Her band was the first African American band to play regularly at the Louisville Hyatt Hotel.
+Her band was the first African-American band to play regularly at the Louisville Hyatt Hotel.

+In 1982, Miller recorded the song "Look What We Can Do, Louisville", at the request of then-Mayor Harvey I. Sloane as part of a campaign to promote the community.
+It went on to become considered the city's theme song.

 Career

 In 1984, while relocating to Los Angeles with her two children, Miller's rental truck broke down in Denver, and she decided to stay.
 Since then, she has performed in Colorado and beyond.
-A review in the Rocky Mountain News called her ‘a force of nature’, and her voice has been called ‘stunning, moving and powerful.’
-She played at the Red Rocks Park and Amphitheater near Denver, at the White House for then President Bill Clinton, and for the Denver Broncos after their 1998 Super Bowl win.
+A review in the Rocky Mountain News called her "a force of nature", and described her voice as "moving and powerful".
+She played at the Red Rocks Amphitheatre near Denver, at the White House for then President Bill Clinton, and for the Denver Broncos after their 1998 Super Bowl win.
 Miller has toured with the military five times, including playing at Iwo Jima.
 She has been a regular performer on the ETown Radio Show, airing on NPR's national affiliate stations.
 Her recorded voice greets visitors taking the trains to the main terminal at Denver International Airport.